QBobWatson/ipe2tikz/README.md

 + *Output file:* this is where the TikZ code goes.

-Before you start, you should choose whether you want to primarily use TikZ's styles or ipe's styles.
+Before you start, you should choose whether you want to primarily use TikZ's styles or Ipe's styles.

 ### Using TikZ's styles

-Use TikZ's styles if you want to make a sketch in ipe, but do most of the work in TikZ.
-In this case, you want ipe's styles to reflect TikZ's styles as closely as possible: for instance, the pen widths should be `very thin`, `thin`, `thick`, etc., arrows should include `Computer Modern Rightarrow` and `Stealth`, and so on.
+Use TikZ's styles if you want to make a sketch in Ipe, but do most of the work in TikZ.
+In this case, you want Ipe's styles to reflect TikZ's styles as closely as possible: for instance, the pen widths should be `very thin`, `thin`, `thick`, etc., arrows should include `Computer Modern Rightarrow` and `Stealth`, and so on.
 To do this, use `tikz.isy` *instead of* the `basic.isy` stylesheet, and un-check *Export stylesheet* in the ipelet dialog.
-Be sure to include the TikZ libraries `arrows.meta` and `patterns`, and the provided library `ipe` (in `tikzlibraryipe.code.tex`).
-The latter defines a style `ipe import`, which should be executed in any `tikzpicture` (or `scope`) using exported ipe code.
+Be sure to include the TikZ libraries `arrows.meta` and `patterns`, and the provided library `ipe` (i.e. `tikzlibraryipe.code.tex`).
+The latter defines a style `ipe import`, which should be executed in any `tikzpicture` (or `scope`) using exported Ipe code.

-### Using ipe's styles
+### Using Ipe's styles

-Use ipe's styles if (a) you are more comfortable with ipe's styles than TikZ's, and (b) you want to do most of the drawing in ipe, then tweak it in TikZ afterwards.
+Use Ipe's styles if (a) you are more comfortable with Ipe's styles than TikZ's, and (b) you want to do most of the drawing in Ipe, then tweak it in TikZ afterwards.
 To do this, check *Export stylesheet* in the ipelet dialog.
 This mode has the additional effect of adding an `ipe ...` prefix to many style
 names: for instance, the `heavier` pen becomes `ipe pen heavier` in TikZ.
-This means that, if you have an ipe pen width named `thick`, it will be exported to `ipe pen thick`, and all `thick` paths will reference `ipe pen thick`.
+This means that, if you have an Ipe pen width named `thick`, it will be exported to `ipe pen thick`, and all `thick` paths will reference `ipe pen thick`.
 This is probably what you want to happen, but it does mean that you can't make a path that uses TikZ's native `thick` style when *Export Stylesheets* is checked.

+The stylesheet cascade is exported into a TikZ style called `ipe stylesheet`.
+Among other things, this style contains:

++ The `ipe import` style.

++ Settings for the fill rule, line join, and line cap.

++ Styles for the pen width, dash styles, and opacity styles.

++ Settings to alias the `>` arrow tip to Ipe's `normal` arrow.

 ## What it Does

-The best way to get a feel for what the exporter does is to doodle in ipe and see what TikZ code is produced.
+The best way to get a feel for what the exporter does is to doodle in Ipe and see what TikZ code is produced.
 The ipelet code also has a lot of comments, if you want to dig for details.
 In summary: